Building a home gym is no easy feat.

 - There is a limit to how much weight you can lift on a machine

-- Machines are boring!
+- Machines can be boring!

 Simply put, if you actually want to use your home gym and see good progress we highly recommend using free weights in your home gym.